 - 1. Discuss the issue with fellow classmates to problem-solve and brainstorm solutions. - 2.
-Voice the concern to elected student leaders (listed in the previous section of this Handbook), who can bring the issue to the Office of UME. - 3.
+Voice the concern to elected student leaders, who can bring the issue to the Office of UME. - 3.
 Discuss the issue with one of the Assistant Deans for Student Affairs. - 4.
 Discuss the issue with the Assistant Dean, UME Curriculum. - 5.
-Attend and voice the concern with suggestion for improvement at a UME Town Hall. - 6.
-Discuss issue with UME staff members (Teaching Service Office staff, or Curriculum and Student Affairs staff). - 7.
-Discuss block issue with Block and/or Thread Director(s). - 8.
-Discuss preceptorship issue with Preceptorship Director and/or Coordinator. - 9.
-Discuss clinical experience issue with Clinical Experience Director. - 10.
-Provide feedback on end-of-block/clinical experience evaluation. - 11.
+Discuss the issue with an OASIS faculty advisor. - 6.
+Attend and voice the concern with suggestion for improvement at a UME Pulse Check forum. - 7.
+Discuss issue with UME staff members (Teaching Service Office staff, or Curriculum and Student Affairs staff). - 8.
+Discuss block issue with Block and/or Thread Director(s). - 9.
+Discuss preceptorship issue with Preceptorship Director and/or Coordinator. - 10.
+Discuss clinical experience issue with Clinical Experience Director. - 11.
+Provide feedback on end-of-block/clinical experience evaluation. - 12.
 Provide feedback on language used in the YourMD curriculum (i.e., courses and clinical experiences) by faculty, standardized patients, other instructors, or in examinations that describes race, gender, disability, culture, or other social determinants of health, that is perceived to be outdated, biased, or inappropriate.
 Submissions are reviewed quarterly in aggregate by the School of Medicine's Associate Dean for Diversity, Equity and Inclusion and the UME Equity & Justice Sub-Committee of the UME Curriculum Committee.
-Resources for this feedback mechanism include: Inclusive Language Workflow; Outdated Medical Terminology; and OHSU Inclusive Language Guide. - 12.
-Report mistreatment to the Assistant Dean of Student Affairs using this confidential reporting tool - 13.
-Discuss issue with University Ombudsperson - 14.
-Discuss issue with University's Office of Civil Rights Investigations and Compliance. - 15.
+Resources for this feedback mechanism include: Inclusive Language Workflow; Outdated Medical Terminology; and OHSU Inclusive Language Guide. - 13.
+Report mistreatment to the Assistant Dean of Student Affairs using this confidential reporting tool

+- 14. Discuss issue with University Ombuds. - 15.
+Discuss issue with University's Office of Civil Rights Investigations and Compliance. - 16.
 Discuss issue with the University's Confidential Advocacy Program (CAP) Manager.